What is Kinsta?

 Although it’s very easy to use, WordPress is quite a complex beast.
 Out of the box, the performance is OK – but it’s nowhere near as good as it could be.

 The main issue is caching.
 When WordPress receives a request from the web server, it has to assemble the HTML code from a number of sources.
-Some of the data comes from the files that make up your theme.
-Some of the data comes from the database.
+Some of the data come from the files that make up your theme.
+Some of the data come from the database.
 And some comes from the plugins.

 Plugins and themes are very dynamic creatures – they don’t just pipe data from one source to another.
 They can perform a lot of processing behind the scenes – some even contact external web servers and fetch and process data over the web.

 All of this data fetching and processing takes time, and it can make your site run slowly.
 Without any mechanism to speed this up, each web page will take the same amount of time to assemble whether it is being accessed for the first time or the hundredth.

 Caching is one mechanism that speeds up the entire process.
 It’s a method of storing the processed information so it can be served quickly the next time someone requests the page.

 The WordPress framework provides several opportunities for developers to cache their data.
 Maybe the information is unlikely to change in an hour, or a day.
 By storing the data in the database, the plugin will run faster until the data gets outdated.